 Machine Man was secretly snatched from his home reality by the Beyond Corporation.
-He is made one of the five members of the Nextwave team.
+He is made one of the five members of the Nextwave team as a prank.
 He prefers to be called Aaron rather than Machine Man.
 He pilots their ship, the Shockwave Rider, and is relied on by Monica Rambeau to perform various logistical functions, as well as being an important fighter.
 He has a distaste for humans and other organic beings, which he refers to as "fleshy ones".
 He enjoys beer, and has wired his brain to be affected by it.
-He is slightly unpopular with his teammates because of his arrogance, and especially so with Elsa, who he seems to be attracted to, or he at least enjoys staring at her chest.
+He is slightly unpopular with his teammates because of his arrogance, especially so with Elsa, who he seems to be attracted to.
+Or he at least enjoys staring at her chest.

 During the superhuman Civil War, Machine Man, and most of his Nextwave colleagues, sided with Captain America and his resistance.
 Once the "war" was over, however, he joined The Initiative citing that Maria Hill offered him a substantial amount of money to register.
 He was further compensated with a Life Model Decoy of Monica Rambeau; which he has programmed to cry.